hacik-ulu/RentACarProject/README.md

 # Rapid Rent Modern Car Rental Project

 This project is a Car Rental System designed to facilitate online vehicle rental management.
 The system allows users to rent cars, manage vehicles, make reservations, and handle payment processes seamlessly.
+Users can log in and perform rental transactions based on their login credentials.
 It is designed for both car rental companies and individual users who need a platform to streamline car rental transactions.

 # Technologies Used